Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Vision

 Full exam at age 40.
 Then eye exams every 2 to 4 years.
-If you have a chronic disease, ask your provider how often you need an eye exam.
+If you have a chronic disease, ask your doctor how often you need an eye exam.

 Health Counseling